← Back to blog

 For open-access publications, you must generate a unique publication license URL through BioRender's export workflow.
 BioRender generates this automatically when you export with a publication license selected, and the unique URL must be included in your citation.

-Importantly, you typically don't need the publication license at the submission stage—journals usually request it after acceptance.
-But it's worth generating it early to avoid scrambling post-acceptance.
+You typically don't need the publication license at the submission stage—journals usually request it after acceptance.
+Generate it early to avoid scrambling post-acceptance.

 Other Meaningful Limitations